 A prime example of this danger occurred in November-December of 2010.
 In that two-month period, bond yields spiked higher as prices fell, driving the yield on the 10-year U.S. Treasury note from 2.66% on Nov.
 1 to 3.30% on Dec.
-31. In that same time period, the largest TIPS ETF, iShares Barclays TIPS Bond Fund (ticker: TIP) returned -3.2%.
-The fund was also hammered for a loss of 7.8% in May-June 2013 amid a similar spike in Treasury yields
+31. In that same time period, the largest TIPS ETF, iShares Barclays TIPS Bond Fund (ticker: TIP) returned -3.8%.
+The fund was also hammered for a loss of 8.1% in May-June 2013 amid a similar spike in Treasury yields.

 These losses are meaningful since inflation typically has run in the 1-3% range in recent years.
 As a result, it doesn't take much of a loss to offset the protection feature in the funds’ TIPS holdings.

 TIPS funds face another headwind: higher inflation generally leads to higher rates, which equates to falling share prices for TIPS mutual funds and ETFs.
 Any hint that inflation is rising would almost certainly lead to a decline in Treasury prices (keep in mind, prices and yields move in opposite directions), which in turn would weigh heavily on the prices of TIPS and the funds that invest in them.

 In this sense, TIPS funds actually provide the opposite of what many investors may be expecting: rather protecting against inflation, they will-in-fact be affected by it.
 For short-dated TIPS funds, the impact would be less severe.

 Keep in mind, this is only a problem if rates rise.
 But with yields already at extremely low levels, investors in TIPS funds are taking a chance that their investment won’t live up to expectations.